-Revision - 2009-001 ...
-This is the 2009 reserve report for the fiscal year beginning 01.01.2009.
+Revision - 2014-004 Final ...
+This is the reserve study report for fiscal year 2014 beginning 01.01.2014.
+Version 004 includes additional changes as requested by the client.

-General Administrative Comments - This is an update with site visit report.
-Calculations were performed using the Component (Full Funding) method of calculation.
-The method used for determining the component inventory (actual field inventory, data provided by client, or previous reserve study with date of study) was an update of the existing study with date provided by ARS observations and client input.
+General Administrative Comments - This is a 5 year report.
+Calculations were performed using the Full Funding method of calculation.
+The method used for determining the component inventory (actual field inventory, data provided by client, or previous reserve study with date of study) was an on-site survey of components and an update of the previous inventory with a complete review of all components.
+A full review of all components was performed by ARS with adjustments and changes made as necessary along with a complete site review.

 - 1. A recorded copy of the CC&Rs was (provided/previously provided) by the client. - 2.
+If this is an update to an existing study, a copy of the previous reserve study or component listing was on file with ARS and the client. - 3.
 Were written reports from consultants used for this report?
-If so, include with study ... n/s at this time . - 3.
+If so, include with study ... not at this time. - 4.
 Were any consultants or other persons, with expertise, used in the preparation of data for this study.
-If yes, their names and credentials are ... n/a at this time. - 4.
-The source of the initial reserve balance for this report was ... the client's managing agent. - 5.
-Inflation indices (CPI and Inflation) are acquired from US Government sources. - 6.
-Will a reserve assessment be necessary? ... not likely at this time.
+If yes, their names and credentials are ... none used. - 5.
+The source of the initial reserve balance for this report was the client. - 6.
+Inflation indices (CPI and Inflation) are acquired from US Government sources. - 7.
+Will a special reserve assessment be necessary in the current year order to achieve funding and maintenance goals? ... not at this time.

-Financial - Based upon the data provided by the client and observations during the ARS site survey, the report shows a 200% initial funding level.
-With the age and overall condition of the common elements, we feel that the association is currently at a very acceptable level of funding and will remain so if the recommended funding plan is adopted and followed.
+Financial - Based upon the data provided by the client and observations during the ARS site survey, the report reflects a 120% current funding level

-In order to best control changing assessment requirements from year to year, we recommend that the association have a professional update at least every two to three years.
+Fund Adequacy - Adequate.
+With the age and overall condition of the common elements, we feel that the association is funded to an adequate level and should remain so IF the recommended funding plan is adopted and implemented.
+In order to better control changing assessment requirements from year to year, we recommend that the association have a professional update at least every two to three years.